bigdatabr/deirokay/README.md

 without worrying whether or not your file has been properly parsed.

+You can use Deirokay for:
+- Data parsing from files;
+- Data validation, via Deirokay Statements;
+- Data profiling, which generates Deirokay Statements automatically.
+You may use them later with new documents to make sure they are still valid.

 To start using Deirokay, install its package and follow the instructions bellow: